jwkruisselbrink/sbml-pbk-workflow/README.md

 ### SBML validation

-Automatic validation can be included to check for model errors, model consistency, consitency of units, and also on more PBK-model specific aspects (such as mass balance).
+Automatic validation can be included to check for model errors, model consistency, consitency of units, and also on more PBK-model specific aspects.
 The script [validate_sbml.py](src/validate_sbml.py) runs validation checks on the SBML file.
 This is a first version in which some rudimentary file and consistency checks are performed.
 This first version is inspired by the [example](https://synonym.caltech.edu/software/libsbml/5.18.0/docs/formatted/python-api/validate_s_b_m_l_8py-example.html) presented in the libSBML documentation.

 - Every compartment should have a BQM_IS annotation linking associating the compartment with a known compartment of the PBPK ontology.
 - Every parameter should have a BQM_IS annotation linking associating the compartment with a known parameter of the PBPK ontology.